0f3k1/HTB-writeups/Titanic.md

 At this point, we can test if the **ticket** parameter is vulnerable to **Local File Inclusion (LFI)** by attempting to access system files such as `/etc/passwd`.
 ![lfi](https://github.com/J4ck3lXploit/HTB-writeups/blob/main/Images/Screenshot%202025-02-17%20134052.png)

-I couldn't find anything useful initially, so I bookmarked the section to revisit later I looked for subdomains and hidden pages using ffuf to see if anything popped up.
+I couldn't find anything useful initially, so I bookmarked the section to revisit later.
+I looked for subdomains and hidden pages using ffuf to see if anything popped up.
 ![ffuf scan](https://github.com/J4ck3lXploit/HTB-writeups/blob/main/Images/Screenshot%202025-02-17%20134624.png)